 LAHORE: Lahore Electric Supply Company (LESCO) dismissed three of its officers from duty on Friday for accepting bribes from customers to correct inflated bills.

-Concerning the company’s Baghbanpura (Lahore) division, complaints had been made.
+Concerning the company’s Baghbanpura (Lahore) division, complaints have been made.

 LESCO chief issued a statement saying, “We will not permit anyone to use correction of invoices for the vested interests.”